This guide explains how to configure Reach to get correction messages from NTRIP service.

-Check the tutorial for more information about how to connect Reach to other networks.
+Check these tutorials for more information about how to provide Reach RS2 with Internet access:

-Open the ReachView 3 app and go to the GNSS settings tab.
-Set everything to the same options as on the screenshot below.
+Open ReachView 3 and go to GNSS settings.
+Set everything to the same options as on the screenshot below and apply changes.

 Now go to the Correction input tab, select NTRIP and fill in the information from your provider.
 Choose the nearest reference station to receive the corrections from.

 Check the website of your NTRIP provider to find out which mount point suits you better.